 Healthy eating during menopause not only helps the number on the scale but impacts how you feel too.
 Plus, it puts you at less risk for health conditions like high cholesterol, blood pressure, diabetes, and osteoporosis.

-What foods are you adding to your healthy lifestyle?
+Which of the 10 menopause foods are you adding to your healthy lifestyle?

 (Personal Insight MD, LLC, PeopleTweaker, and Insight MD does not provide medical advice, diagnosis, or treatment.
 If you are feeling extreme anger with thoughts and actions harmful to yourself or others such as physical/verbal abuse or acts of violence, find yourself self-medicating with alcohol, illicit drugs, etc., expressing your anger in such a way that threaten relationships or your job, etc. seek professional help immediately and call 911 if necessary if you find yourself in an out-of-control situation or have the urge to hurt yourself or others.)